-The spectacular Clare Valley in South Australia is known as one of the best wine-growing regions on the globe, and for the Paulett family, that has been proven not only via a prestigious ‘Best Riesling in the World’ award, but through a thriving business that is as much about giving back to the community as it is about making incredible wines.
+The spectacular Clare Valley in South Australia is known as one of the world’s best wine-growing regions, and for the Paulett family, that has been proven not only via a prestigious ‘Best Riesling in the World’ award, but through a thriving business that is as much about giving back to the community as it is about making incredible wines.

-Their business includes around 200 hectares with close to 80 of those under vines, producing riesling, chardonnay, semillon, shiraz, cabernet, merlot and malbec.
-They also make their own beer, run a successful restaurant and export to nine countries, as well as selling direct to consumer and even running a few sheep to eat some of the waste product and create an additional income stream.
+Their business includes 200 hectares with close to 80 of those under vine, producing riesling, chardonnay, semillon, shiraz, cabernet, merlot and malbec.
+They also make their own beer, run an award-winning restaurant and export to nine countries, as well as selling direct to consumer and even running a few sheep to eat the waste and create additional income.

-The business was started in the early ’80s by Neil and Alison Paulett.
-Neil’s passion for winemaking was awakened when his own father, an electrician, took on some work at a winery where a winemaker working in the business took Neil under his wing.
+The business was started in the early 1980s by Matt’s parents, Neil and Alison Paulett.
+Neil’s passion for winemaking was awakened when his own father, an electrician, took on some work at a winery where a winemaker took the young Neil under his wing.

 Opportunity and risk carefully balanced

 Every part of the business is designed to complement the others and diversify risk.
-Ali explains that direct-to-consumer sales offer the highest margin, so the restaurant was established not only as another income stream but to increase foot traffic to the cellar door.
+Ali explains that direct-to-consumer sales offer the highest margin.
+The restaurant was established not as just another income stream but to increase foot traffic to the cellar door.

-Both Matt & Ali have been active in associations and committees, with Ali being on the Board of the Clare Valley Wine & Grape Association, as well as the Hutt River Board that runs the Visitor Information Centre.
+Ali is on the Board of the Clare Valley Wine & Grape Association and the Hutt River Board, which runs the Visitor Information Centre.

-The most recent of those big things was the purchase of a neighbouring property in the tightly held Polish Hill River subregion of the Clare Valley.
-That property is certified organic, and the Pauletts are excited to be releasing their O Series low-carbon-footprint organic range, which they anticipate will be especially well received in Nordic markets.
+The Pauletts recently bought a neighbouring property which is certified organic.
+They’re excited to be releasing their O Series low-carbon-footprint organic range, which they expect will be popular in Nordic markets.

 “We always try to keep an open mind and make decisions that can keep us ahead of the curve.
-I can’t say much now, but there are some very exciting things coming in the next 12 months that will boost our brand, increase our exposure and bring even more foot traffic.”
+I can’t say much now, but there are some very exciting things coming in the next 12 months,” Ali says.